2010 Florida gubernatorial election: Results

 The 2010 governor's race was one of Florida's closest, decided by just over 60,000 votes.
 Unlike the concurrent Senate race, the governor's race remained in doubt late into the night.
 When polls closed, Scott had a lead, but as the night progressed, the margin narrowed.
 The next day, with over 99% of precincts reporting, Scott maintained about a 1% lead in the raw vote.
 Despite a small number of still-uncounted ballots from Palm Beach County, Sink's chances of winning were negligible, as Scott was still ahead by over 50,000 – much more than the 3,000 uncounted ballots, and more importantly, still above the threshold of 0.5% to trigger a mandatory recount.
-Sink conceded on Wednesday.
+Sink conceded the day after the election.

 Exit polls showed that Scott won among independents and the two candidates split the Hispanic vote.